-The Science Case used for the scientific assessment of your proposal needs to be attached as a pdf file not exceeding 4 pages in total (6 pages for Large Programs), including any figures and tables.
+The Science Case used for the scientific assessment of your proposal needs to be attached as a PDF file not exceeding 4 pages in total (6 pages for Large Programs), including any figures and tables.
 The science case should put the proposed observations in a broad scientific context, highlight their impact on the field of research and present the immediate goal you expect to achieve.
+With the move to dual anonymous proposal review, all PDFs should be written in a neutral style such that it is not possible for the reader to determine the identity of the author.
+More information can be found in the Proposer's Guide.

-While the text of the technical justification is entered directly into the OT (see Section 10), any associated figures must still be included in this .pdf file.
+While the text of the technical justification is entered directly into the OT (see Section 10), any associated figures must still be included in the PDF.
 For more details please refer to the Proposer's Guide.